It’s strange to admit when sharing a bread recipe that I don’t miss bread.

 - Add the apple cider vinegar, water and 1/4 cup of melted coconut oil(not hot so you don't cook the eggs) blend on low for 30 seconds.

-- Then add in the coconut flour, garlic power, salt, ground caraway seeds and baking soda and blender for one minute.
+- Then add in the coconut flour, garlic power, salt and baking soda and blender for one minute.